 Whether you phone, email or visit, the friendly staff and volunteers at the Adelaide Hills Visitor Information Centre in Hahndorf will engage with you, inspire you, help you with bookings, and share the tips and stories that will make your visit even better.

 The Visitor Information Centre provides a professionally managed and non-profit service run purely to enhance your visitor experience and grow local tourism in the region.
-The Centre is run by the District Council of Mount Barker with additional support from Adelaide Hills Tourism.
+The Centre is run by the Mount Barker District Council with additional support from Adelaide Hills Tourism.

 The Centre is fully accredited, with policies and procedures that have been established and audited against a national standard to ensure the best possible service to visitors.
 Staff and volunteers (mostly locals) are well trained and passionate about the Adelaide Hills region.